walkswithme/laravel-admin/README.md

 # WWM Laravel Admin

-This admin package provides a qucik start to Laravel projects its using Laravel 6.* LTS version.
+This admin package provides a qucik start to Laravel projects its using <b>Laravel 6.* LTS version</b>.

 This package formerly known as Laflux platform its built on Laravel 5.3 , this can be considered as upgrade to the Laflux platoform as well, but not all the packages just admin module only.

 This package provide a permission manager as well  for FREE.

 ## Features

-Admin Module with separate Auth Guard so you can manage front and back end session separately.
+* Admin Module with separate Auth Guard so you can manage front and back end session separately.

-Access controll logic is included
+* Access controll logic is included

-User Management
+* User Management

-Groups/Roles Management
+* Groups/Roles Management

-Basic Site Profile and Meta data details
+* Basic Site Profile and Meta data details

-## Login Credentials

-admin@wwm.com, Password : 123456.

 ### Prerequisites